FusionAuth/fusionauth-site/site/_posts/2023-08-09-llm-for-fusionauth-documentation.md

 <!--more-->

 But what I immediately started thinking about was what this would mean for technical documentation.
 See, tech documentation is critical as a developer.
-Have you ever fished through GitHub repositories, source code, discord or slack, or forums to find an solution to an obscure technical problem?
+Have you ever fished through GitHub repositories, source code, discord or slack, or forums to find a solution to an obscure technical problem?
 I have, and it's no fun.

 So, seeing the ability of ChatGPT and the underlying large language model (LLM) to answer questions, I immediately wanted to see what it could do against the FusionAuth corpus of over 300 docs, thousands of issues across a number of GitHub repositories, and 2000-plus forum posts.
 While I still believe most developers use Google as their primary documentation interface (ht [Taylor Barnett](https://taylorbar.net/)) I was curious about how an LLM could expose documentation for devs.

 ## The Startups Cometh

-I initally looked to use a tool like [LangChain](https://python.langchain.com/docs/get_started/introduction.html) to build an interface to our documentation.
+I initially looked to use a tool like [LangChain](https://python.langchain.com/docs/get_started/introduction.html) to build an interface to our documentation.
 But real life quickly intervened.
 I didn't think that spending a bunch of time getting up to speed on building an LLM, as fun as it would be, was a good use of my time.

 There were a number of startups that thought the same, and built products and companies around applying LLMs to technical documentation.
 I looked around at one or two startups earlier this year, but there were issues.
 One choked on the number and size of documents we had, for example.
 I recall the fact that some of our docs were in asciidoc, not markdown, being an issue as well.
-And so I set it aside for while.
+And so I set it aside.

 Then, I ran across [Kapa, another startup](https://kapa.ai/) which promised they could train a model on any publicly available data and make it easy to access.
 They had integrations with websites and slack.